phispu/app-cpi-eda/README.md

 ## Data Source

 All data is sourced from the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/).
-Additonal data sources may be added to future versions of this application.
+Additional data sources may be added to future versions of this application.

 This product uses the FRED® API but is not endorsed or certified by the Federal Reserve Bank of St. Louis.
 By using this application, users agree to the [FRED® API Terms of Use](https://fred.stlouisfed.org/docs/api/terms_of_use.html).